Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/local_iteration_series/testing_with_artificial_conditions.md

 For testing development builds with built-in artificial latency we suggest using [Unity Transport Simulator Tools with some custom code to inject artifical conditions into the build](#debug-builds).

-For testing release builds we suggest using either [Clumsy](#clumsy-on-windows) if you're on Windows, and [Network Link Conditioner](#network-link-conditioner-on-osx) if you're on Mac OS.
+For testing release builds we suggest using either [Clumsy](#clumsy-on-windows) if you're on Windows, and [Network Link Conditioner](#network-link-conditioner-on-osx) if you're on Mac OS or iOS.
+A scriptable alternative to Network Link Conditioner on Mac OS is [dummynet](), which offers great control and comes packaged with the operating system.

 :::important